Dimensional Crossover in a Spin-imbalanced Fermi gas: Derivation and comparison with an effective 1D model

 where $\zeta$ denotes the Hurwitz zeta function, and $\Theta$ is the unit step function.
 At $\tilde{\mu} = 1$, $1/\tilde{g}_{\mbox{ {1D}}} = 1/(2\tilde{a}_s) + \zeta(1/2)/(2\sqrt{2})$, which is Olshanii's two-particle result \cite{mapping}.
 As $\tilde{\mu}$ grows, $\tilde{g}_{\mbox{ {1D}}}$ decreases, approaching $-\infty$ as $\tilde{\mu} \to 2$.
 This divergence is unphysical, and signals a breakdown of the mapping to 1D when more channels open.

-In Fig. \ref{phase_diagram_weak_interaction}b we evaluate the validity of this mapping by comparing the critical field of the BCS phase, $h_c$, for the effective 1D model and the full model.
-They agree for nearly all $\tilde{\mu}<2$.
-We also plot $h_c$ using Olshanii's mapping.
-The two curves agree at small $\tilde{\mu}$, but move apart as $\tilde{\mu}$ grows.
-Further, we show the prediction of the Bethe Ansatz with the mapping in Eq. (\ref{mapping}), which illustrates the difference between an exact and a MF analysis in 1D \cite{1DrichphasesMF+mapping+1Dphasediagram+exactvsMF}.
-Due to mixing of the trap levels, the mapping to 1D becomes less accurate for stronger interactions (Fig. \ref{phase_diagram_stronger_interactions}).
+In Fig. \ref{phase_diagram_weak_interaction}b we evaluate the validity of this mapping by plotting the critical field of the BCS phase, $h_c$, from the effective 1D model.
+It closely follows the critical field obtained from the full model for nearly all $\tilde{\mu}<2$.
+We also plot $h_c$ using Olshanii's mapping \cite{mapping}, which agrees with the full model at small $\tilde{\mu}$, but becomes less accurate as $\tilde{\mu}$ increases.
+Further, we show the prediction of the Bethe Ansatz with the mapping in Eq. (\ref{mapping}), which illustrates the difference between an exact and a mean-field analysis in 1D \cite{1DrichphasesMF+mapping+1Dphasediagram+exactvsMF}.
+The mapping to 1D becomes less accurate at stronger interactions due to mixing of the trap levels, as seen in Fig. \ref{phase_diagram_stronger_interactions}.